Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

-Now to go to line number `50` (*at the time of writing, the line number is 50 which in a later version might change*) or where the variable `--wallpaper` defined and change the url that is within the single quote `""` to the **wallpaper**/**gif** **cdn url** that you want to set.
+Now to go to line number `50` (*at the time of writing, the line number is 50 which in a later version might change*) or where the variable `--wallpaper` is defined and change the url that is within the single quote `""` to the **wallpaper**/**gif** **cdn url** that you want to set.

 > Make sure that the **wallpaper's**/**gif's** **cdn url**